FORGOT YOUR DETAILS?

 A proud Red Seal carpenter and qualified instructor of the Carpenter Apprenticeship Technical Training programs.
 A life-long passion for the skilled trades, who apprenticed with a small-town contractor, Lovisa learned all aspects of residential construction.
 At 23 years of age, he was a licensed journeyman and started his first construction company.
 His career took him across Canada, gaining valuable experience in other sectors of the trades, including commercial, industrial, and institutional construction.

 Self-employed most of his career, Lovisa has been a strong advocate of apprenticeship training, having mentored numerous apprentices over the years.
-Helping to advance the trades and quality construction, he has served on many committees and associations, including provincial carpentry advisory committees, district building associations serving as president, safety committees, as well as municipal planning and economic development groups.
+Helping to advance the trades and quality construction, he has served on many committees and associations, including provincial carpentry advisory committees, post secondary program advisory committees, district building associations serving as president, safety committees, as well as municipal planning and economic development groups.

-As a dedicated member of the Foundation, Lovisa continues to promote and guide others in their journey into the skilled trades.
-Great rewards come from being a tradesperson and seeing a job well done.
-Lovisa encourages young people to learn about and enter that trades – that where his experience, passion and love the trades can help.
+As a dedicated member of the Foundation, Lovisa continues to promote and guide others in their journey into the skilled trades and the “Road to Red Seal” Great rewards come from being a tradesperson and seeing a job well done.
+Lovisa encourages young people to learn about and enter the trades – that is where his experience, passion and love for the trades can help.

 Rene Ragetli B.Ed.
 M.A.